What is ALS? |

 Is there a cure for ALS?

 No. However, researchers continue to make progress.
-There are two FDA-approved drugs that may extend life by a few months.
+There are now three FDA-approved drugs that can help slow progression, one that can help treat bulbar symptoms, and one that targets the SOD1 gene.
 Attending an ALS clinic may also extend life and improve quality of life.
 Most ALS patients—even those under 65 years of age—qualify for Medicare, which covers the majority of medical services and equipment.

 What causes ALS?